MoutonBinoclard/Super-Python-Calculator/README.md

 - Supporting scoring preset depending on the number of players, placement and kills
 - Customization of the colors and the font of exported graphics

-You can always ask new feature of course (Don't if I'll code them tho)
+You can always ask new feature of course (Don't know if I'll code them tho)

 ## Running SPC